eriksvedang/unity-lisp/README.md

 # Unity Lisp

-A Clojure program that translates (very Clojure-like) Lisp code to Unity Script.
+A program that translates (very Clojure-like) lisp code to Unity Script.

 The target audience is people who desperately crave macros and lisp terseness when making games using the excellent [Unity](http://www.unity3d.com) game engine.